 What is a thermostatic mixing valve?

-A thermostatic mixing valve, or TMV, is a device fitted before hot taps in commercial environments.
-The TMV blends both the cold and hot feeds of water in order to deliver water to the user at a warm, but safe temperature.
-TMVs are there to ensure that the water leaving the hot tap isn’t going to be so hot that it might scold or burn the end user.
+A thermostatic mixing valve, or TMV, is installed in the hot water feed pipework in commercial environments.
+The TMV blends the cold and hot water feeds to deliver water to the user at a warm but safe temperature.
+TMVs ensure the water leaving the hot tap isn’t so hot that it might scald or burn the end user.

 Where is the TMV located?

 Usually, thermostatic mixing valves are located beneath the wash basin or within the vanity unit.
-Some sophisticated taps also have thermostatic mixing valves integrated into the unit.
-In some scenarios, you may also find that a thermostatic mixing valve has been used to service more than one wash basin, in which case the TMV may not be directly beneath the hand wash area.
-If you are installing TMVs as part of a new refurbishment project, you can see our guide on how to install a TMV here
+Some sophisticated taps also have thermostatic mixing valves integrated into the tap unit.
+In some scenarios, a thermostatic mixing valve may have been used to service more than one wash basin, in which case the TMV may not be directly beneath the hand wash area.
+If you are installing TMVs as part of a new refurbishment project, you can see our guide on how to install a TMV.

 What temperature should my hot water be?

-Hot water needs to be stored at a temperature of at least 60ºC in order to kill Legionella and other harmful bacteria.
-There is obviously going to be some drop in temperature of the water by the time it gets down the pipes and out of the tap, but ordinarily we would expect this drop to be about 10ºC.
+Hot water must be stored at least 60ºC to kill Legionella and other harmful bacteria.
+There will be some drop in temperature by the time it gets down the pipes and out of the tap, but ordinarily, we would expect this drop to be about 10ºC.
 The advised temperature for hot water in a commercial setting is 50ºC, with healthcare settings sitting slightly higher at 55ºC.

-If you would like further advice on thermostatic mixing valves, or managing hot water supply, get in touch with one of the Commercial Washrooms team on 01202 650900.
+If you would like further advice on thermostatic mixing valves or managing hot water supply, contact one of the Commercial Washrooms team on 01202 650900.